lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

-That is essentially just the transitivity property of equality extendend to 4 elements.
+That is essentially just the transitivity property of equality extended to 4 elements.
 Note how we prove this using two rewrites instead of two applications of the transitivity property.
+This instance of rewriting happens when the context is simply the relation we are rewriting with.
+This simplifies the whole rewriting process.

 Now let's look at a slightly more complicated example.
 The following proposition is trivially simple if we are given the ability to rewrite.